bioboot/bioinf525_w17/setup.md

 <br>

 **R and RStudio:**
 Module 2 will use R in order to demonstrate data analyses.
 R can be downloaded and installed from [CRAN](http://cran.r-project.org/index.html) (Comprehensive R Archive Network).
-If possible download the latest version of R. As of course launch (Jan 16) the latest release (2015-08-14, Fire Safety) is R-3.2.2.
+If possible download the latest version of R. As of course launch (Jan 17) the latest release (2016-10-31, Sincere Pumpkin Patch) is R-3.3.2.

 We recommend using [RStudio](http://www.rstudio.com/products/rstudio/) desktop, a slick visual interface for R.